-Red Lobster this week introduced Early-Dining Specials, including a $10 Fish Fry on Fridays.
+Red Lobster has Early-Dining Specials every weekday including $15 Endless Shrimp on Mondays and a $10 Fish Fry on Fridays.

 Guests who visit their local Red Lobster restaurant Monday through Friday between 11 a.m. and 6 p.m. can take advantage of these Early-Dining Specials: